Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions

 \section{Acknowledgements}

 We thank Chun Shen for helpful discussions.
-This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFE0202002 and 2018YFE0205201), the National Natural Science Foundation of China (Grant No. 11828501, 11890711, 11861131009, 11935007, 11221504 and 11890714), US DOE under grant No. DE-AC02-05CH11231, US NSF under grant Nos.
-ACI-1550300 and OAC-2004571, 5the Fundamental Research Funds for Central Universities in China and the UCB-CCNU Collaboration Grant.
+This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFE0202002 and 2018YFE0205201), the National Natural Science Foundation of China (Grant No. 11890711, 11861131009, 11935007, 11221504 and 11890714), US DOE under grant No. DE-AC02-05CH11231, US NSF under grant Nos.
+ACI-1550300 and OAC-2004571, the UCB-CCNU Collaboration Grant.
 K. J. S. and C. M. K. were supported in part by the US Department of Energy under Award No. DE-SC0015266 and the Welch Foundation under Grant No. A-1358.